nemui/nemui.github.io/_posts/2015-12-14-kindle-jailbreak.markdown

 	* GAWK ([home][gawk-home]) - makes KUAL's parsing faster

 		Download [gawk][gawk-link] and install it just like the KUAL helper from before.
-Then open KUAL and press "Install" button.
+One additional step - open KUAL and press "Install" button.

 	* BackDoorLock ([home][lock-home]) - prevents silent updates